Rigidity of Circle Packings with Flexible Radii: Generic Rigidity

 This result is not too surprising.
-Since being generic is stronger than linear independence, $3n-m-3$ generic radii are sufficient for infinitesimal rigidity just as the same number of linearly independent radii is sufficient in proposition \ref{maximalind}.
+Since being generic is stronger than linear independence, $3n-m-3$ generic radii are sufficient for infinitesimal rigidity, just as the same number of linearly independent radii is sufficient in proposition \ref{maximalind}.

 Take the set of red and blue disks in Figure \ref{10diskprestress} as an example.
-If the radii in $V^+\cup V^-$ are generic in a different packing of $G$, fixing these radii would be infinitesimally rigid.
-The nontrivial first order motion is caused by linear dependency in a special packing.
-In this case it's the reflection symmetry along the line joining $\mathbf{p}_4$ and $\mathbf{p}_7$.
-In the next section we will present a method to deal with the special packing that generically should be rigid but is first order flexible due to it being a special arrangement.
+If the radii in $V^+\cup V^-$ are generic in another packing of $G$, fixing these radii would be infinitesimally rigid.
+The nontrivial infinitesimal motion is caused by linear dependency in a special packing.
+In this case, it is the reflectional symmetry along the line joining $\mathbf{p}_4$ and $\mathbf{p}_7$.
+In the next section we will present a method to deal with a special packing that generically should be rigid but is infinitesimally flexible due to being a special arrangement.